AndresMpa/mu-vim/README.md

-If you are reading this it means that you want to improve your velocity or you want to make your own things so, if you start by nvim or vim It may by a little bit complicated but just at the beginning them you'll look like a professional "Ninja Dev"
+If you are reading this it means that you want to improve your velocity or you want to make your own things so, if you start by nvim or vim It may be complicated but just at the beginning them you'll look like a professional "Ninja Dev"